slackapi/bolt-js/README.md

 ## Conversations and Bots
 With Slapp you can use the Slack Events API to create bots much like you would with a a Realtime Messaging API socket.
-Events over HTTP may be not necessarily be received by the same process if you are running multiple instances of your app behind a load balancer;
+Events over HTTP may not necessarily be received by the same process if you are running multiple instances of your app behind a load balancer;
 therefore your Slapp process should be stateless.
 And thus conversation state should be stored out of process.

 You can pass a conversation store implementation into the Slapp factory with the `convo_store` option.
-If you are using [Beep Boop](https://beepboophq.com), you should use `require('slapp-convo-beepboop')()` and it will be handled for you.
-Otherwise, a conversation store needs to implement these three functions:
+A conversation store needs to implement these three functions:

 ```js
   set (id, params, callback) {} // callback(err)